jonimofo/ansible-galaxy/roles/dotfiles/README.md

 # Ansible Role: dotfiles

-An Ansible role that clones a dotfiles Git repository and creates symbolic links to the specified configuration files for one or more users on the system.
+This role clones a specified dotfiles Git repository and creates symlinks to user home directories based on a defined configuration.
+It is designed to manage dotfiles for multiple users on a system in an idempotent way.

 ## Requirements

-The `git` package must be installed on the managed node for the `ansible.builtin.git` module to function correctly.
+The `git` package must be installed on the target hosts for the `ansible.builtin.git` module to function correctly.
+This role does not install `git`.

 ## Role Variables